polycade/challenge-rest-api/README.md

     - if the machine isn't found by `machine-id` it responds with not found
 - Tests
   - Each endpoint should have its own test
+- Database
+  - Use PostgreSQL to store data about machines and prices

 ## Instructions